 Like Himachal Apple?
 Drive a little North of Shimla during the monsoons and all you see is Apple orchards – trees are laden with Apples going from green to red.
 If the hailstorms are expected, trees wear a soft cover of net making it look like a series of soft huts all over the hills.
 When I started my Himachal Odyssey in early July, Apples were still green, too young to be plucked or eaten but big enough to tempt me all the time.

 We reached Thanedhar at a lovely Banjara Orchard Retreat on a ridge overlooking the valley surrounded by the layers of Himalayan ranges.
 That for most of our stay remained hidden behind clouds and mist.
 As we sat on the balcony overlooking the valley, we heard the story of the Himachal Apple.
-How this region gained prosperity courtesy this cash crop.
+How this region gained prosperity courtesy of this cash crop.
 How the destiny and character of this region got defined as Apple orchards came all around.

-Himachal Apple & Satyanand Stokes.
+Himachal Apple & Satyanand Stokes

-Now Apples did exist in India before the American Apples brought by Stokes family took over.
+Now Apples did exist in India before the American Apples brought by the Stokes family took over.
 Kashmir used to grow apples but it did not come out of the valley much.
 So you had to visit the Kashmir valley to be able to savor its apples.
-Remember I am talking about late 19th / early 20th CE.
+Remember I am talking about the late 19th / early 20th CE.
 Britishers who were in control of India and were fond of hills did plant Apples in the Kullu region.
 But they were the sour variety that did not go too well with the local taste buds.

-Red Delicious apple brought to Hills by Stokes family provided the perfect taste for the locals.
+Red Delicious apples brought to Hills by the Stokes family provided the perfect taste for the locals.
 This matching of tastes was to change the destiny of the region.
 Once the Stokes experiment was successful, people around his estate got inspired and they started planting apples instead of their usual crop of potatoes and plums.
 Over a period of time, the whole of Shimla & Kinnaur region became one huge orchard.
 Sending its apples across the state, national & international borders, bringing in cash and prosperity in return.

 The socio-economic impact of apples is more than obvious in this region.
 You can see prosperity and happiness all around.
 Migration out of these regions is very low as there is ample employment at home.
-During my morning walk, I could see the fruits being packed in boxes and being shipped in small trucks.
+During my morning walk, I could see the fruits being packed in boxes and shipped in small trucks.
 People lead a relaxed community life with no major worries about either their lives or their children’s lives.
 They know the apples and other fruits would provide for many years to come.
 The demand for apples in the rest of the world is only expected to go up.

 Apples – Organic or Not?

 I asked our storyteller Mr. Sharma of Orchard Retreat and he said – well pesticides are used to protect the crops but not on the fruits.
 Made sense.
 I asked if they do anything to make the color of the apple blood red, for in their penultimate ripe state the apples looked quite green.
 His answer was no and he said as the fruit ripens it gets its red color.

 However the next day I went for my early morning walk and ended up speaking to an elderly gentleman – Sh Ratanchand.
-In his late 80s, Ratan ji recollected studying in the school established by Satyanand Stokes and going to school with his sons.
+In his late 80s, Ratan Ji recollected studying in the school established by Satyanand Stokes and going to school with his sons.
 He nostalgically spoke about the Himachal Apple revolution – as a first-hand witness of it.
 When I asked him about the use of pesticides, he admitted that some medicine is given to enhance the color of the apples.
 Though he said it is a permitted medicine and does no harm to the consumers.